-The USA is still known as a global economic giant.
-Its main exports include machinery, electronics, oil, vehicles, aircraft and medical equipment.
-The country also holds the most advanced media sector in the world.
+The country also has one of the most advanced media sectors in the world.
 US film, TV and music has a global audience and there are thousands of newspapers, radio stations and news channels.

 Small and medium-sized enterprises (SMEs) are prominent in the digital and technology sectors - for example, the world-famous Silicon Valley in California is home to hundreds of innovative start-ups.

 - Procter & Gamble